Charles Tillman: Post-football career

-Tillman has expressed interest in working in law enforcement.
+Tillman had expressed interest in working in law enforcement.
 In September 2017, the Chicago Tribune reported that he was training with federal agents at the FBI Training Academy in Quantico, Virginia.
 Tillman previously trained with law enforcement officers while playing in the NFL during the offseason.
 He gained the qualification a day before his 37th birthday.
+He departed the FBI in 2025, citing discontent with enforcing the immigration policies put forth by the Donald Trump administration.

 Personal life

 Tillman often makes appearances on Fox Chicago Sports shows.
 He also organizes, runs, and advocates numerous charitable functions.
 Tillman's Aunt Renee nicknamed him "Peanut", since his body resembled the shape of a peanut during infancy.
 Safety Mike Brown spread the nickname after meeting Tillman during his rookie year.
 He and his wife, Jackie, have three daughters and a son.
 In November 2012, Tillman stated that he might miss the Bears game against the Houston Texans in case his wife went into labor, but ended up playing the entire game.
 On November 13, Tillman and his wife had their third daughter.

 Tillman's Cornerstone Foundation mission is to help improve the lives of critically and chronically ill children throughout Chicago.
 Tillman created the foundation after his second-youngest daughter was diagnosed with dilated cardiomyopathy, which resulted in a heart transplant.

 Tillman has worked with United Services Automobile Association (USAA) as part of the insurance company's "Thank You" campaign, highlighting cooperation between the NFL and the military services.

 In September 2019, Tillman rowed across Lake Michigan to raise awareness and nearly $200,000 for childhood cancer.